JeroenMols/jeroenmols.github.io/jekyll-code/blog/_posts/2016-05-06-methodcount.md

 That being said, replacing libraries in existing projects can be incredibly hard and may not even be feasible on the short term.
 Later I'll suggest an alternative solution to reduce method count in existing libraries.

 ### Running Proguard
 Proguard is a great tool to strip out unused code from your app, but you typically only run it for release builds to save precious build time.
-If that's not really an issue for you, by all means you can also enable proguard for debug builds:
+If that's not really an issue for you, by all means you can also enable Proguard for debug builds:

 ```groovy
 buildTypes {